-We are highly dependent on Dr. Thomas E. Hughes, our Chief Executive Officer.
-We have entered into an employment agreement with Dr. Hughes, but he may terminate his employment with us at any time.
-Although we do not have any reason to believe that we will lose the services of Dr. Hughes in the foreseeable future, the loss of his services might impede the achievement of our research, development and commercialization objectives.
-We also do not have any key-man life insurance on Dr. Hughes.
 We rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our development and commercialization strategy.
 Our consultants and advisors may be employed by employers other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us and may not be subject to our standard non-compete agreements.
 Recruiting and retaining qualified scientific personnel and sales and marketing personnel will also be critical to our success.
-We may not be able to attract and retain these personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
+We may not be able to attract and retain these personnel on acceptable terms given the reduction in force and competition among numerous pharmaceutical and biotechnology companies for similar personnel.
 We also experience competition for the hiring of scientific personnel from universities and research institutions.
 Failure to succeed in clinical trials may make it more challenging to recruit and retain qualified scientific personnel.